Lawsuit seeks to ban Kanye West from Arizona ballot

 Clayton’s attorneys said the lawsuit must be resolved quickly because the deadline for Arizona’s ballots will be printed on Sept.
 8 and 9.

+In a statement, Clayton described himself as a Navy veteran who cares about the November election.

+“I filed this case because I don’t want people to get confused voting on ballots that have disqualified people listed with everyone else who followed the law,” Clayton said.

-It’s unclear if Clayton has any connections to the Arizona Democratic Party.
-Joe Roth, one of his attorneys, and the state Democratic Party didn’t return a call Wednesday seeking comment.
+It’s unclear if Clayton has any connections to the Arizona Democratic Party, which didn’t return a call Wednesday seeking comment.